Mistsuu/randcracks/xorshift128p/release/README.md

 to get the result.
 When you're finished, you can access `randSolver.answers` to get `RandomGenerator` objects. *(if your inputs are not enough, there might be multiple solutions)*

 Those objects are created during accessing the `[]` operator of the `randSolver.answers` object, so no need to worry about memory usages too much.
-You can use `randSolver.n_solutions` to get the total numbers of possible `RandomGenerator` objects given your inputs to the solver.
+You can use `len(randSolver.answers)` to get the total numbers of possible `RandomGenerator` objects given your inputs to the solver.

 ### Generate new outputs
 You can do it by using the returned `RandomGenerator` object: